singh780/Missing-Value-Imputation/README.md

 # Missing-Value-Imputation
 Handling missing value is usually the first critical step of data cleaning and preparation.
+In order to successfully manage and analysis data, it is important to identify missing values, understand hidden pattern and imputate missing values carefully.
+I used the city air pollution dataset from UCL to illustrate several ways to handle missing value and it is also a perfect material for data beginners to explore.